Did you know that a lot of projects die at the planning stage? It’s true, and poor project planning is one of the top reasons for failure overall.

 Project management plan templates

-Below are some great templates that will help you create a project management plan.
+Below are some great templates that will help you create a software project management plan.

 For example, Hubspot provides clear and simple templates here.